 The automatic close function is where the baby gate swings and locks itself shut with no effort from you.
 This is highly useful on stairs where you might already have your hands full.

 It's safer if a baby gate opens away from the stairs rather than onto the stairs.
-Two-way opening is usually seen as an attractive baby gate feature.
+A two-way opening is usually seen as an attractive baby gate feature.
 However, if you're using it on the stairs (particularly at the top of the stairs, but also at the bottom), you should be able to adjust it to swing just one way.

 How much should you expect to spend on a baby gate for stairs?
 This varies depending on a product’s features and overall quality.